Financial-Times/n-logger/README.md

 logger.error('Uh-oh', { field: 'some value' });
 ```

-of if you're living in the wonderfule world of JavaScript modules,
+or if you're living in the wonderful world of JavaScript modules,

 ```
 import {init as loggerInit, logger} from 'ft-next-logger';